julelang/manual/src/error-handling/errors.md

 // Division errors.
 // Mutation is not safe.
-static mut ErrDivByZero = errors::New("divide by zero") static mut ErrOverflow = errors::New("denominator overflow")
+let mut ErrDivByZero = errors::New("divide by zero") let mut ErrOverflow = errors::New("denominator overflow")

 fn magicDiv(a: f64, b: f64)!: f64 {
 	if b == 0 {